 “Back-stabbings that would have raised eyebrows among the Borgia family.”

 As captain, Khan unified a team of undoubted talent but perennial under-achievement into a side that recorded test series wins over England, Australia and India, and drew two series with an all-conquering West Indies’ side before winning the one-day World Cup.
 Test matches are played over five days.

 He is without doubt the finest cricketer produced by Pakistan and one whose overall contribution as captain, batsman and fast bowler is unmatched anywhere.

-It is impossible to judge what relevance sporting achievements have to a career in politics, but Khan’s biographer, Christopher Sandford, sees obvious parallels.
+It is impossible to judge what relevance sporting achievements have to a career in politics, but Khan’s biographer, Christopher Sandford, saw obvious parallels.

-“For close on 25 years his daily routine took place against a backdrop of almost farcical administrative incompetence, fanatical public adulation or hostility, frequently swinging from one to the other and back again in the course of the same match, an equally heated national media, and, not least a culture of dressing room conspiracies, betrayals and figurative back-stabbings that would have raised eyebrows among the Borgia family,” Sandford wrote.
+“For close on 25 years his daily routine took place against a backdrop of almost farcical administrative incompetence, fanatical public adulation or hostility, frequently swinging from one to the other and back again in the course of the same match, an equally heated national media, and, not least a culture of dressing room conspiracies, betrayals and figurative back-stabbings that would have raised eyebrows among the Borgia family,” Sandford has written in the past.